0

 Sprouted heritage Red Fife flour undergoes significant changes during the sprouting process.
 Enzymatic activity is initiated, breaking down complex carbohydrates into simpler forms, effectively reducing the overall carbohydrate content before the flour is even used in baking.
 This pre-digestion not only decreases carbohydrates but also increases the bioavailability of nutrients and reduces antinutrients like phytic acid.
 Additionally, sprouted grains typically have a lower glycemic index, potentially contributing to better blood sugar control.

-The net carbohydrate content is further reduced through the addition of high-fiber ingredients.
-Oat fiber, psyllium, and vital wheat gluten are incorporated into the recipe, contributing to the bread’s structure and texture while adding minimal carbohydrates.
+The net carbohydrate content is further reduced through the addition of high-fibre ingredients.
+Oat fibre, psyllium, and vital wheat gluten are incorporated into the recipe, contributing to the bread’s structure and texture while adding minimal carbohydrates.
 The result is a lower overall net carb count per serving compared to traditional sourdough made solely with Red Fife flour.

 However, it’s important to note that sprouted heritage grains often come with a higher price tag compared to other heritage grains and conventional supermarket whole wheat.
 Despite the potential expense, you may find that the nutritional benefits and superior baking performance of sprouted heritage grains justify the investment.